Sorry, you need to enable JavaScript to visit this website.

 2.1 Legal information

 The identity of the data controller is specified in your contractual documentation.
-With the online-services.europ-assistance.ch/en website and the insurance products and services distributed on it, the data controller is Europ Assistance (Suisse) Assurances SA.

-3. How do we use your personal data?
+3. How do we process your personal data?

-We may use your personal data for the following purposes:
+We may process your personal data for the following purposes:

 3.1 Processing for the provision of our insurance products and/or services